Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Risk Mitigation Strategies

 \subsubsection{Discussion on the Possibility of Detection}

 In light of the growing interest in LLM-generated text detection, researchers have recently investigated the possibility of detecting AI-generated text from a theoretical perspective, exploring the fundamental feasibility and boundaries associated with this task.
 Sadasivan et al. for instance, come up with an impossibility finding~\cite{Sadasivan2023CanAT}: \textit{“as language models become more sophisticated and better at emulating human text, the performance of even the best-possible detector decreases drastically”}.
-Sadasivan et al. propose an upper bound for the area under the ROC curve of any decoder $\mathcal{D}$ as:
+They propose an upper bound for the area under the ROC curve of any decoder $\mathcal{D}$ as:

 where $TV(\mathcal{M},\mathcal{H})$ is the total variation distance between machine and human generated texts.
 This formula indicates that when human and machine generated texts are very similar i.e., $TV(\mathcal{M},\mathcal{H})$ is very small, even the best-possible detector may only perform marginally better than a random classifier.
+The proof is provided in Appendix.~\ref{appendix-A}.
+According to this formulation, as the $TV$ distance between AI and human text distributions reduces, the AUROC of the optimal detector also decreases accordingly as illustrated in Figure~\ref{fig:auroc}}.

 However, another interesting work by Chakraborty et al.~\cite{Chakraborty2023OnTP} suggests: \textit{“as long as the distributions of human and machine generated texts are not exactly the same, which is the case in most scenarios, it is possible to detect AI generated texts, if we collect enough samples of each distributions”.} In fact, Chakraborty et al. demonstrate that the AUROC upper bound proposed by Sadasivan et al. might be too conservative for detection in practical scenarios.
 Specifically, they introduce a hidden possibility by replacing $TV(\mathcal{M}^,\mathcal{H})$ with $TV(\mathcal{M}^{\bigotimes n},\mathcal{H}^{\bigotimes n})$ in AUROC equation, where $m^ {\bigotimes n} := m \bigotimes m \bigotimes \dots \bigotimes m$ (n times) denotes the product distribution over sample set $\mathcal{S}:=\{s_i\}, i\in \{1,\dots n\}$, as does $h^{\bigotimes n}$.
 Since $TV(\mathcal{M}^{\bigotimes n},\mathcal{H}^{\bigotimes n})$ is an increasing sequence, it eventually converges to $1$ as the number of samples for each distribution increases.
 It is clear that if the number of samples increases, the total variation distance approaches $1$ very quickly, and hence increasing the AUROC.